Sorry, you need to enable JavaScript to visit this website.

 The strategies of 2010 and 2012 address entrepreneurship in the formal education system.

 report from the Danish Foundation for Entrepreneurship establishes that the number of pupils and students who receive entrepreneurship education has been increasing since the 2010 strategy.
 In the school year 2020/21, 268 500 students at all levels received entrepreneurship education, which equals 22%.
-This is an decrease from the previous year of 2019/2020, where 24% of the students received some form of entrepreneurship education.
+This is a decrease from the previous year 2019/2020, where 24% of the students received some form of entrepreneurship education.
+In 2024, the number is estimated to be 300 000 meaning approximately 25% of the students take part in entrepreneurship teaching and programmes every year.

 Entrepreneurship in primary and lower secondary education (Folkeskole)

-There are three cross-cutting themes in the subjects of primary and lower secondary school: ‘language development’, ‘IT and media’ and ‘innovation and entrepreneurship’.
-The themes are part of the common objectives (fælles mål) for the Danish primary and lower secondary education (folkeskole), and they must be incorporated into all of the mandatory subjects in school.
-Working with the theme ‘innovation and entrepreneurship’, there is a focus on idea development, process and product.
-The teaching can inspire experimentation and challenge students to find new solutions.
+There are three cross-cutting themes in the subjects of primary and lower secondary schools: ‘language development’, ‘IT and media’ and ‘innovation and entrepreneurship’.
+The themes are part of the common objectives (fælles mål) for Danish primary and lower secondary education (folkeskole), and they must be incorporated into all of the mandatory subjects in school.
+Working with the theme ‘innovation and entrepreneurship’, there is a focus on idea development, process, and product.
+The lessons can inspire experimentation and challenge students to find new solutions.
 It should also support students’ curiosity and ability to develop creative solutions.
-This can, for example, happen in relation to topics about the green transition.
+This can, for example, happen in relation to topics about green transition.

 The Ministry of Children and Education has developed teaching materials that are available on the online portal emu.dk.
 Emu.dk is described in detail in section 5.7.

-There are four dimensions in the entrepreneurship education in the primary and lower secondary education corresponding to the taxonomy mentioned in the chapter above:
+There are four dimensions in entrepreneurship education in primary and lower secondary education corresponding to the taxonomy mentioned in the section above:

-• Action: The pupil’s ability and desire to launch productive initiatives and the ability to realise the initiatives through cooperation, network, and partnerships
+• Action: The pupil’s ability and desire to launch productive initiatives and the ability to realise the initiatives through cooperation, networking, and partnerships

 • Creativity: The ability to see new ideas and create possibilities as well as the ability to combine knowledge, experiences, and personal resources in an innovative way